About Learning & Education Advancement Fund

 A two-tiered system of funding, LEAF provides funding opportunities for teaching and learning projects that explore, implement and scale up promising practices at different stages of their development and implementation.
 Focused on projects connected to the academic curriculum, LEAF creates a pathway for projects from their initial inception to their full potential.

-We are currently accepting expression of interests for the fall LEAF intake cycle, due on Wednesday, August 31, 2022.
+We are currently accepting expression of interests for the winter LEAF intake cycle, due on Tuesday, February 28, 2023.

 Below, learn more about LEAF, the submission process and explore profiles of previous recipients.